 Patients with closed head injuries can worsen quickly, even though they appear stable initially.
 Although the presence of alcohol and other drugs may make evaluation of head injuries difficult, always assume symptoms are the result of the trauma and treat as such.
-Routine use of hyperventilation in the patient with traumatic brain injury is not recommended.
+Routine use of hyperventilation in the patient with traumatic brain injury is not recommended unless there are signs of herniation.